 - Your covered services must be provided according to the coverage guidelines established by Neighborhood and in effect when the services or supplies are provided. - Your services (including medical care, services, medications, supplies, and equipment) must be medically necessary.
-Medically necessary means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You get care from a network provider.
-In most cases, care you receive from an out-of-network provider will not be covered (see Chapter 3). - Service area is the State of Rhode Island.
-Services can only be obtained outside of the service area in an emergency, in an urgent situation, or with prior approval. - You have a PCP who is providing and overseeing your care.
+Medically necessary means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You get care from a network provider. - Service area is the State of Rhode Island.
+This plan covers out of network services.
+Prior approval may be required for services. - You have a PCP who is providing and overseeing your care.
 In most situations, your PCP must give you approval in advance before you can see other providers in the plan's network.
 This is call giving you a referral (see Chapter 3) - Some of the services listed in the Medical Benefits section are covered only if your provider or other network provider gets approval in advance (preauthorization) from us.
-Covered services that need approval in advance are marked in the Summary of Medical and Prescription Drug Benefits chart in Chapter 1. - For all preventive services, if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a co-payment will apply for the care received for the existing medical condition. - We will only pay claims that are for covered services. - For services you receive from an out-of-network provider, your provider must get preauthorization from Neighborhood.
-The only exceptions are: - o Emergencies (in or out of the service area) - Urgently needed care when the network is not available (generally, when you are out of the service area)

-⇒ Please see Chapter 1 Summary of Medical and Prescription Drug Benefits for details on required member cost-sharing.
+Covered services that need approval in advance are marked in the Summary of Medical and Prescription Drug Benefits chart in Chapter 1. - For all preventive services, if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a co-payment will apply for the care received for the existing medical condition. - We will only pay claims that are for covered services. - For some services you receive from an out-of-network provider, your provider must get preauthorization from Neighborhood.
+The only exceptions are: - o Emergencies (in or out of the service area) - Urgently needed care when the network is not available (generally, when you are out of the service area) - ⇒ Please see Chapter 1 Summary of Medical and Prescription Drug Benefits for details on required member cost-sharing.